NFL ODDS Hub

 • Team Totals (Over/Unders for individual teams)

-As popular as game props are becoming, individual player props are probably growing at an even faster rate.
+As popular as game props are becoming, individual player props are growing even faster.

-The addition of player props has brought in a crowd that was traditionally more focused on fantasy sports and less on sports betting.
+Adding player props has brought in a crowd traditionally focused on fantasy sports and less on sports betting.

-However, those who love to play fantasy football now can use all of their player knowledge to place winning player prop bets.
+Those who love to play fantasy football can now use all of their player knowledge to place winning player prop bets.

-There are numerous types of player prop bets available and it seems each year the menu for them continues to grow.
+Numerous types of player prop bets are available, and each year the menu for them continues to grow.

 Some of the more common NFL player prop bets include: